onyx-platform/lib-onyx/README.md

 ### Replica Queries

-Given a log subscriber, use convenience functions to query the replica state:
+Given a log subscriber, use convenience functions to query the replica state.
+All functions take a dereferenced replica so that they can operate on a stable, immutable value:

 ```clojure
 (require '[lib-onyx.replica-query :as rq])